Make your own old fashioned, bakery style donuts at home with readily available pantry ingredients. Perfect for breakfast or an afternoon snack!

-In general I’m not a huge donut eater.
-I do stop by my local donut shop frequently for a hot cup of tea while I’m running the roads, but when I do splurge and get a donut, I generally don’t like anything with a gooey center or topped with icings that make my teeth hurt they’re so sweet when you eat them (though if I had a choice of one of those, it would be Boston Cream..hands down).
+In general, I’m not a huge donut eater.
+I do stop by my local donut shop every now and then for a hot cup of tea while I’m running the roads, but when I do splurge and get a donut, I generally don’t like anything with a gooey center or topped with icings that make my teeth hurt.
 Most of the time I’m happy with a plain cruller or donut hole; just the simple plain or chocolate kind.

-I guess that’s why when I decided to make a treat in honor of this day, I opted for the Old Fashioned Donuts.
-The recipe contains standard pantry ingredients like sugar, baking powder, salt, nutmeg, eggs, milk, vanilla extract, butter and flour; all of which I had in the house without having to make a special trip.
+When I decided to make a treat in honor of this day, I opted to make Old Fashioned Donuts.
+The recipe contains standard pantry ingredients like granulated sugar, baking powder, salt, nutmeg, eggs, milk, vanilla extract, butter and flour; all of which I had in the house without having to make a special trip.

-- Refrigerate dough for about 1 hour; then roll out the dough to 1/2″ thick.
-Cut out circles using a donut cutter or if you don’t have that (which I didn’t) make the circle with a juice glass and then use a smaller circle (I used the cap from the vanilla extract) to cut out the center circle.
+Refrigerate the dough for about 1 hour; then roll out the dough to 1/2″ thick.
+Cut out circles using a donut cutter or if you don’t have that make the circle with a juice glass and then use a smaller circle (I used the cap from the vanilla extract) to cut out the center circle.

-- Heat oil; then fry donuts 2-3 minutes per side and drain on paper towels.
+Heat the oil in a deep pot on top of the stove over high heat; then fry donuts 2-3 minutes per side and drain on paper towels.
 Cool slightly on a rack then sprinkle with powdered sugar.

-I almost wish these donuts weren’t so easy to make because now that my kids know that I know how to make them, they’ve already been asking me to make them again.
+I almost wish these Old Fashioned Donuts weren’t so easy to make because now that my kids know that I know how to make them, they’ve already been asking me to make them again.
 A.K.A.
 “Mom, we want something sweet at 8pm, can you whip us up some donuts?” 🙂

-These donuts won’t last long, but I do recommend freezing the ones you won’t be eating right away as they do get stale quickly (which is why our local donut shop used to offer them up for free after a certain time of night).
+These donuts won’t last long, but I do recommend freezing the ones you won’t be eating right away as they do get stale quickly.
 Just make sure to wrap them tightly in an airtight container.
 This batch made a little shy of 2 dozen due to the size glass I was using.